Crossing a topological phase transition with a quantum computer: Results

 \pgfplotsset{every axis legend/.append style={at={(0.5,0.03)},anchor=south,},}

-Next we show the measurements of the two string order parameters in Fig.~\ref{fig:quant_comp} for three lengths, $l=5,6,7$ for $\mathcal{S}^{ZY}(g)$, and $l=3,4,5$ for $\mathcal{S}^{\mathbb{1}}(g)$, and compare with the analytic results.
-Especially for the smallest system sizes, we see remarkable agreement between the results from the quantum computer and the exact results.
-As demonstrated in Fig.~\eqref{fig:quant_comp}(a), it appears that we can well approximate the errors in the device by a constant scaling factor.
+Next we show the measurements of the two string order parameters in Fig.~\ref{fig:quant_comp} for lengths $l=5,6,7$ for $\mathcal{S}^{ZY}(g)$, and $l=3,\ldots,7$ for $\mathcal{S}^{\mathbb{1}}(g)$, and compare with the analytic results.
+Especially for the smallest string lengths, we see qualitative agreement between the results from the quantum computer and the exact results.
+It appears that for small enough sizes we can well approximate the errors in the device by a constant scaling factor.
 Importantly, the order parameters are only non-zero in one of the two phases, and tend to zero at the phase transition $g = 0$.
+However, beyond a certain string length, $l \gtrsim 6$, this information is lost and there is no clear transition point.

-As we increase the system size in Fig.~\ref{fig:quant_comp}, the accuracy of the results quickly diminishes, even more so than was observed in Fig.~\ref{fig:energy}.
-This is due to the fact that we are measuring non-local operators and both the system size and the length of the operator are increasing.
+As we increase the string length in Fig.~\ref{fig:quant_comp}, the accuracy of the results quickly diminishes, even more so than was observed in Fig.~\ref{fig:energy}.
+This is due to the fact that we are measuring non-local operators and both the number of qubits and the length of the operator are increasing.
 For chains of length $N=9$ ($l=7$) we are no longer able to detect the transition, demonstrating the difficulty of constructing and measuring long-range string order in the quantum state due to the current limitations of the quantum computer.
-Nevertheless, the combination of the measurements of the energy density and the string order parameters confirm that we are able to approximately construct the target states with non-trivial string-order on a real quantum computer.
+Nevertheless, the combination of the measurements of the energy density and the string order parameters confirm that we are able to approximately construct the target states with non-trivial string order on a real quantum computer.